matter-labs/zksync-web-era-docs/docs/api/js/providers.md

 Providers are objects that wrap interaction with the zkSync node.
 If you are new to the concept of providers in `ethers`, you should check out their docs [here](https://docs.ethers.io/v5/api/providers).

-zkSync supports fully supports Ethereum Web3 API, so you can use the provider objects from ethers.js.
+zkSync fully supports Ethereum Web3 API, so you can use the provider objects from ethers.js.
 However, zkSync API provides some additional JSON-RPC methods, which allow:

 - Easily track L1<->L2 transactions.
 - Different stages of finality for transactions.
 By default, our RPC returns information about the last state processed by the server, but some use-cases may require tracking "finalized" transactions only.
 - Get the balance of any native ERC20 token.

 And much more!
-Generally, you can providers from `ethers` for a quick start, but switch to providers from `zksync-web3` library later on.
+Generally, you can use providers from `ethers` for a quick start, but switch to providers from `zksync-web3` library later on.

-`zksync-web` library exports two types of providers:
+The `zksync-web` library exports two types of providers:

-- `Provider` which inherits from the `ethers`'s `JsonRpcProvider` and provides access to all the zkSync JSON-RPC endpoints.
+- `Provider` which inherits from the `ethers`'s `JsonRpcProvider` and provides access to all of the zkSync JSON-RPC endpoints.
 - `Web3Provider` which extends the `Provider` class by making it more compatible with Web3 wallets.
 This is the type of wallet that should be used for browser integrations.

 ## `Provider`

-The most commonly used type of provider.
+This is the most commonly used type of provider.
 It provides the same functionality as `ethers.providers.JsonRpcProvider`, but extends it with the zkSync-specific methods.

 ### Creating provider